Real presence of Christ in the Eucharist: Methodist

-Holy Communion is remembrance, commemoration, and memorial, but this remembrance is much more than simply intellectual recalling.
-"Do this in remembrance of me" (Luke 22:19; 1 Corinthians 11:24–25) is anamnesis (the biblical Greek word).
-This dynamic action becomes re-presentation of past gracious acts of God in the present, so powerfully as to make them truly present now.
-Christ is risen and is alive here and now, not just remembered for what was done in the past.
+Likewise, in the Articles of Faith of the Church of the Nazarene, Article XIII declares that "The Lord's Supper is a means of grace in which Christ is present by the Spirit."

 In conformity with The Sunday Service of the Methodists, Methodism's first liturgical text, in congregations of the Allegheny Wesleyan Methodist Connection, African Methodist Episcopal Zion Church, Bethel Methodist Church, Congregational Methodist Church, Evangelical Methodist Church, Evangelical Wesleyan Church, First Bible Holiness Church, First Congregational Methodist Church, Free Methodist Church, Lumber River Conference of the Holiness Methodist Church, Metropolitan Church Association, Pilgrim Holiness Church, among many other Methodist connexions, the presider says the following when delivering the Eucharistic elements to each of the faithful (which is reflective of the Methodist teachings of the real presence of Christ in the Lord's Supper and the Lord's Supper being a sacramental means of grace):

 This affirmation of real presence is also illustrated in the language of the United Methodist Eucharistic Liturgy where, in the epiclesis of the Great Thanksgiving, the celebrating minister prays over the elements:

-Pour out your Holy Spirit on us gathered here, and on these gifts of bread and wine.
-Make them be for us the body and blood of Christ, that we may be for the world the body of Christ, redeemed by his blood.

-Methodists assert that Jesus is truly present, and that the means of His presence is a "Holy Mystery".
-The communion hymn Come Sinners to the Gospel Feast, by Methodist divine Charles Wesley, includes the following stanza and is often sung during Methodist services of worship in which the Lord's Supper is celebrated:
+Methodists assert that Jesus is truly present, and that the means of his presence is a "Holy Mystery".
+The communion hymn Come Sinners to the Gospel Feast, by Methodist divine Charles Wesley includes the following stanza and is often sung during Methodist services of worship in which the Lord's Supper is celebrated: